-Cluster Statement Notation Standard M.N.RN.A.1 (F2Y) Explain how the definition of the meaning of rational exponents follows from extending the properties of integer exponents. rational exponents.
+Cluster Statement Notation Standard A. Extend the properties of exponents to rational exponents.
+M.N.RN.A.1 (F2Y) Explain how the definition of the meaning of rational exponents follows from extending the properties of integer exponents.
 M.N.RN.A.2 (F2Y) Rewrite expressions involving radicals and rational exponents using the properties of exponents.
 B. Use properties of rational and irrational numbers.
-M.N.RN.B.3 Explain why the sum or product of two rational numbers is rational, that the sum of a rational number and an irrational number is irrational, and that the product of a nonzero rational number and an irrational number is irrational.
+M.N.RN.B.3 Explain why the sum or product of two rational numbers is rational; that the sum of a rational number and an irrational number is irrational; and that the product of a nonzero rational number and an irrational number is irrational.